zou-zhicheng/cv-common-en/CodeCV-Manager.md

 **Cloud Developer**
 ::: end
 - **Smart Cloud Orchestrator (SCO)**: Automated deployment of OpenStack-based hybrid cloud solutions using Ansible/Chef.
 Integrated IBM ZVM, DB2, and VMware.
-- **LinuxONE**: Ported OpenStack to IBM System Z mainframes and built a web portal for ecosystem visibility.
+- **LinuxONE**: Lead a team consist of 2 outsourcing contractors and 8 graduate students in Tongji University, ported OpenStack to IBM System Z mainframes and built a web portal for ecosystem visibility.

 &nbsp;